 - Into the Forest: Watching a Wild Deer Feeding in the German Alps (my blog post & Shawn’s video)

 - Wildlife Feeding Graswang (This Ammergauer Alps official tourist website lists the deer-feeding schedule, cost, and details of how to get there.
 This page is in German.)

 Oberammergau stages the Passion Play every ten years — in years ending in zero.
 The Passion Play was scheduled to take place in 2020.
 However, due to the COVID-19 pandemic, the Passion Play was postponed until 2022.

-If you’d like to attend the Passion Play in 2022, you have several options.
+If you’d like to attend the Passion Play, you have several options.
 You can buy tickets for the Passion Play, and then make accommodation arrangements yourself.
 Or, you can purchase a package deal that includes accommodation, Passion Play tickets, and a few meals.
 Here are more helpful links:

 - Passion Play Schedule & Performance Dates (Oberammergau’s official Passion Play website)